MerosCrypto/Meros/docs/Protocol/Transactions.md

 Mints have no inputs, yet are considered to be created by "minter".
 It has a single output, whose key is a BLS Public Key and whose amount is the amount being minted.

-The hash is defined as `Blake2b-384("\0" + mintNonce + output.key + output.amount)`, where mintNonce takes up 4 bytes, output's key takes up 48 bytes and output's amount 8 bytes.
+The hash is defined as `Blake2b-384("\0" + mintNonce + output.key + output.amount)`, where mintNonce takes up 4 bytes, the output key 48 bytes, and the output amount 8 bytes.

 ### Claim